aenniw/ctf-stash/challenges.reply.com-21/MagicPot/README.md

     - 4. D - Blow on the fire
     - 5. C - Cool the mix

-- last thing that remains are the names ans  order of the ingredients `items.txt`
+- last thing that remains are the names and order of the ingredients `items.txt`
 ```
 Bigfoot nail
 Unicorn hair